utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-overview.md

 A proxy is an intermediary server that sits between a client application (like a mobile app or a web browser) and the destination server that the client is communicating with (like an API).
 When the Postman proxy is enabled and a client has been configured to use the proxy, a request from the client first goes to Postman, which then forwards the request on to the destination server.

-If you start a debug session while the proxy is enabled, Postman can capture any HTTP or HTTPS traffic passing through the proxy.
+If you start a proxy session while the proxy is enabled, Postman can capture any HTTP or HTTPS traffic passing through the proxy.
 You can then search or filter the requests, or save them to a collection.

-Learn more about [capturing HTTP requests](/docs/sending-requests/capturing-request-data/capturing-http-requests/) and [capturing HTTPS traffic](/docs/sending-requests/capturing-request-data/capturing-https-traffic/).
+To capture requests using the Postman proxy, view the instructions for your operating system and Postman version:

+* If you're on macOS and using Postman v10.17 or later, go to [Capturing requests with the Postman proxy](/docs/sending-requests/capturing-request-data/capture-with-proxy/).

+* If you're on Window or Linux, or if you're using Postman v10.16 or earlier, go to [Capturing HTTP requests](/docs/sending-requests/capturing-request-data/capturing-http-requests/).

+* To capture secure HTTPS traffic from a client device like a phone, you need to install the Postman security certificate on the device.
+To learn more, go to [Capturing HTTPS traffic](/docs/sending-requests/capturing-request-data/capturing-https-traffic/).

 ## Using Postman Interceptor